This article has information about different aquarium and pond treatments. A gram negative or gram positive application is given where they apply.

 I would like to address the common anecdotal comments made by many people about the harmful side effects of medications.
 While almost every medication has a side effect which can harm or kill a fish, only over use or misuse can result in harm.
 Even in human treatments, what can cure can also harm.

-Another example: Kanamycin Sulfate, this antibiotic can be very harmful on the Kidneys, however this is one of the better kidney disease treatments available over the counter for fish.
+An example of medication overuse: Kanamycin Sulfate, this antibiotic can be very harmful on the Kidneys, HOWEVER this is one of the better kidney disease treatments available over the counter for fish.
 You just do not want to abuse or over use it.

 Another example is Malachite Green.
-This has been shown in studies to be carcinogenic when used in large quantities yet in studies using this chemical at established therapeutic levels, Malachite Green has not shown to pose this danger (I reference this source in my Malachite Green section)
+This has been shown in studies to be carcinogenic when used in large quantities.

 Making False Assumptions when Medicating:

 This is similar to the section above, however here I'm referring to aquarium and pond keepers use of medications vs. the previous section dealing with anecdotal advice.

 A good example is the use of Erythromycin or Melafix for treating Columnaris which is gram negative and then assuming your use of Erythromycin cured this ailment when laboratory tests prove this impossible.

 What likely happened is some other part of your tank maintenance procedure took care of this opportunistic infection OR quite simply your fish did not even have Columnaris, rather Streptococcus or FNT Disease or other gram positive diseases.